Floquet Renormalization Group Approach to the Periodically Driven Kondo Model: General RG equations

 The integral in \Eq{eq:G-integral-1} could be solved exactly by diagonalizing $\chi(\hat{E}_{34})$ and $\chi(\hat{E}_{1234})$ numerically.
 But this is computationally expensive and can be avoided by approximating the integral, using that the dependence of the integral on the bias voltage $\hat{\bar\mu}_{12}$ is weak.
 As we show in App.~\ref{app:integral}, the second line in \Eq{eq:G-integral-1} equals

-\end{widetext} Here $V\sim\mu_{LR}$ denotes the energy scale of the bias voltage and $\tilde{E}\sim E-L(E)$ is a renormalized energy scale that remains finite and at least of order $O(V)$ for $E\to0$.
+Here $\Delta\sim\mu_{LR}$ denotes the energy scale of the bias voltage and $\tilde{E}\sim E-L(E)$ is a renormalized energy scale that remains finite for $E\to0$.
 The selection of diagrams and approximations will be discussed further in \autoref{sec:diagram-selection}.

 Having solved the integral, we can summarize the RG equations for the effective Liouvillian and the vertex: